 For a cool science moment, observe this one day.
 They bloom in the morning, and are reduced to a gelatinous mush by the late afternoon (in our area I’ve observed it’s sometime between noon and 4 depending on the heat index).
 And, you can be a repeat customer; the next day or so, one of the buds underneath the current flower will turn it’s head upright, and keep the cycle of bloom going.
 They are capable of producing hundreds of flowers in a growing season.

 Once in a garden they proliferate well year after year.
 They rarely have diseases and pest issues, and they thrive all across the US in a variety of habitats, as it’s a plant native to North America.
 They provide a food source for a variety of bees and other fauna, including humans.
 There is even record of them being used medicinally.
 Based on the internet poking around I did, this plant seems to be making a revival of sorts in the foraging and wildcrafting circles.

 And, I was pleased to learn that the wandering, prolific but delicate Purpleheart plant growing in my garden, with it’s pink tripetaled flower, is related!
 Purpleheart was one of the first flower essences I made when I was learning the process.
-(I discovered it helps with feelings of displacement and not being where one belongs.)
+(I discovered it helps me with feelings of displacement and not being where I belong.)

 Spiderwort now stands out to me because it’s an indicator species.

 Their colors will reveal the health of a habitat when it comes to two toxins: air pollution and radiation.

 For air quality, look to the petals… are they pale violet instead of blue?
 Then the air is more polluted.

 For the presence of radiation, look to the stamen… are they pink?
 Then, you guessed it.

 I have a soft spot for indicator species.